Beginning Date: 2009

 Located at the mouth of the Redwood Creek Watershed at Muir Beach, this 46-acre project site was the most disturbed area of the Redwood Creek Watershed.
 More than a century of landscape modifications for agriculture, recreation, and construction had filled the creek bed with sediment, altering fish habitat in the tidal lagoon.

-This multi-phase project aims to improve habitat for endangered coho salmon and threatened steelhead trout, maintain habitat for threatened California red-legged frogs, decrease flooding on nearby roads, and create a self-sustaining ecosystem that requires minimal future intervention.
+Since 2009, NPS and Parks Conservancy staff have worked together to improve habitat for endangered coho salmon and threatened steelhead trout, maintain habitat for threatened California red-legged frogs, decrease flooding on nearby roads, and create a self-sustaining ecosystem that requires minimal future intervention.

 - Connecting the recently excavated new creek channel with the old creek bed.